drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 |Message|character varying(200)|The text of the message.|

 You will create two Continuous Queries that observe the `Message` table to answer the following questions in real-time:
 1. Which people have sent the message "Hello World"?
-This demonstrates how to write a basic Continuous Query.
 1. How many times has each unique message been sent?
-This demonstrates how to use aggregations in Continuous Queries.

 Initially, the `Message` table will contain the following messages: